abissens/abissens-site/src/posts/articles/disable_osiv.md

 surprised by the number of issues revealed after disabling it late in the project.
 This section tries to demonstrate these possible issues and how to handle them.

-For this purpose I created two identical applications here https://github.com/elethought-courses/osiv-course.git.
+For this purpose, I created two identical applications available in [this repository](https://github.com/elethought-courses/osiv-course.git).
 `osiv-enabled-by-default` does not disable the default OSIV behaviour while `osiv-disabled` does disable it.

 The following diagram shows how an `Order` domain is mapped and separated from persistence entities.